ph1ps/swift-async-algorithms/Evolution/NNNN-retry-backoff.md

 The jitter variants introduced by this proposal support custom `RandomNumberGenerator` by **copying** it in order to perform the necessary mutations.
 This is not optimal and does not match the standard libraries signatures of eg. `shuffle()` or `randomElement()` which take an **`inout`** random number generator.
 Due to the composability of backoff algorithms proposed, this is not possible to adopt in current Swift.
-If the compiler at one point gains the capability to "store" `inout` variables the jitter variants can be adopted to support this in a non-breaking manner by introducing new overloads and deprecating the copying overloads.
+If Swift at one point gains the capability to "store" `inout` variables the jitter variants should try to adopt this by introducing new `inout` overloads and deprecating the copying overloads.

 ## Alternatives considered